What are internal links, I hear you ask?

 It may also make sense to look for non-indexable pages with many internal links pointing to them—especially if they’re “dofollow.”
-You can do that using the Data Explorer in Site Audit with the following filters:
+You can do that using the Page Explorer in Site Audit with the following filters:

 Unless these links are essential for navigation purposes, they serve only to waste “link equity.”

 Furthermore, if pages are set to “noindex, follow,” Google will equate them to “noindex, nofollow” in the long-term.
 The result is an effective break in the flow of “link juice” through these pages, so it’s best not to internally link to them with “dofollow” links.